Grading system The letter grades and the quality points for each term hour are as follows:

 |A = 4.0||B+ = 3.3||B– = 2.7||C = 2.0||F = 0.0|

-All School of Music classes receive letter grades, with the exception of secondary instruction (MUS 541, 641, 741), which is graded as Pass/Fail (P/F).
-School of Music students may exercise the Pass/Fail option, in lieu of a letter grade, in any non-music course.
+All School of Music classes receive letter grades, with the exception of secondary instruction (MUS 541, 641, 741), which is graded as Pass/Fail (P/F), and MUS 999, which is graded as Credit/No Credit.
+School of Music students may exercise the Pass/Fail option, in lieu of a letter grade, in any non-music course; the School of Music registrar will convert letter grades from other faculties to Pass or Fail, in accordance with the School of Music grading system.
+In computing grade points, such courses will be neutral (that is, they will not affect the grade point average).
 Courses cross-listed with any department and the School or Department of Music are not eligible for the Pass/Fail option.
-The School of Music registrar will convert letter grades from other faculties to Pass or Fail, in accordance with the School of Music grading system.
-In computing grade points, such courses will be neutral (that is, they will not affect the grade point average).
 Audited courses will not appear on the student’s official transcript.

 School of Music students are expected to present work of high quality both in performance and in academic studies.
 All degree and diploma programs in the School of Music require that students earn a grade of B or better in both Individual Instruction in the Major and Seminar in the Major.
 Students who receive a grade lower than B in either course will be placed on academic warning for the subsequent term.
 Students whose grade point average (GPA) falls below B (3.0) in any term will also be placed on academic warning for the subsequent term.
 Students may only be on academic warning for one term.
 By the end of that term they must have accumulated the appropriate number of academic credits required at that stage of their respective programs; earned a grade of B or better in both Individual Instruction in the Major and Seminar in the Major; and obtained a GPA of 3.0.
 Failure to achieve any of these three requirements may result in a reduction in financial aid or dismissal from the School.
 For further information on the SAP academic requirements, please see Satisfactory Academic Progress, below.